-Fairness: the ambition that the public procurement process should be free from bias, ensure equal treatment and take decisions accordingly, thus ensuring integrity.
+Fairness: the ambition that the public procurement process should be free from bias, ensure equal treatment; decisions are taken accordingly, thus ensuring integrity.

 Good governance: recognising the importance of the wider governance context on the way public procurement is conducted and how reforms to procurement are implemented.
-This aspect includes reflection of horizontal procurement goals, policy considerations and integrity principles
+This aspect includes a reflection of horizontal procurement goals, policy considerations and integrity principles.